feltus/PythonDNA2RNA/README.md

 * Create a working directory on Palmett02.
 * Open a new Python Jupyter Notebook in your working directory.
 Rename the notebook 'transcribeDNA.ipynb'.
 * Make a text file in the working directory and paste the STAT5A FASTA sequence into the text file.
 * Write a python program 'transcribeDNA.ipynb' that loads the sequence file from the filesystem and “transcribes” the DNA sequence into RNA using a dictionary and writes the RNA sequence to a file.
-Start by writing the algorithm steps as pseudoocode.
+Start by writing the algorithm steps as pseudoocode (e.g. #Step 1: Open FASTA formatted DNA file).
+* TIP: DO NOT WRITE ANY PYTHON CODE BEFORE YOU HAVE THOUGHT THROUGH THE STEPS IN PSEUDOCODE.
+* TIP: DO not have Prometheus write your code.
+Ask for help if you get stuck and make sure you understand each line of your code.
+That way, you learn how to code and you don't get fired in a job when they ask you to write code ;).
-* Verify that the input (DNA) and output (RNA) sequences are correct and then ask your instructor to test your jupyter notebook.
+* Verify that the input (DNA) and output (RNA) sequences are correct and then turn in your jupyter notebook in Canvas.